w3c/cogai/demos/nld/README.md

 ### Implementation ideas

 The taxonomy, and the customer preferences could be modelled using chunks.
-Likewise, for a generic plan for a meal with subplan for the different stages, including variations such as asking fo a window table, or a table by the open fire.
+Likewise, for a generic plan for a meal with subplan for the different stages, including variations such as asking for a window table, or a table by the open fire.

 The utterances from the example dialogues can be used to populate the lexicon, and to devise the target chunk graphs corresponding to each utterance.
 The natural language input processing then corresponds to generating the chunk graph from the word sequence for a given utterance, and vice versa for natural language generation.